overengineer/overengineer.github.io/_posts/2019-01-01-AsyncStreamCipher.md

 ```
 ## Explanation

 Top module instiantiates KCPSM3, RAM and LFSR modules and makes their connections.
 This module contains a finite state machine that changes connections of its submodules.
 States of the finite state machine inside the top module are changed according to binary outputs of the PicoBlaze instance write_stobe and read_strobe.
 LFSP module implements linear feedback shift register as keystream generator.
-It gets feedback from
+It gets feedback from cipher-text output of the PicoBlaze instance.
+LFSR updates its value when write_strobe output of KCPSM3 becomes 1.
+PicoBlaze reads data from both RAM and LFSR in different states.
+Therefore, finite state machine connects different wires to the input port at different states.
+DATA_WRITE state is added to be used when RAM content is intended to be written from outside.
 # Results

 ## Simulation Waveforms